dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 * EF Core is a [.NET Standard 2.0](/dotnet/standard/net-standard) library.
 This means that EF Core requires a .NET implementation that supports .NET Standard 2.0 to run.
 It can also be referenced by other .NET Standard 2.0 libraries.

 * For example, you can use EF Core to develop apps that target .NET Core.
-This requires the [.NET Core SDK](https://dotnet.microsoft.com/download) and optinially a development environment, like Visual Studio, Visual Studio for Mac, or Visual Studio Code.
+This requires the [.NET Core SDK](https://dotnet.microsoft.com/download).
+Optionally, you can use a development environment like Visual Studio, Visual Studio for Mac, or Visual Studio Code.
 For more information, check [Getting Started with .NET Core](/dotnet/core/get-started).

 * You can use EF Core to develop applications that target .NET Framework 4.6.1 or later on Windows, using Visual Studio.
 The latest version of Visual Studio is recommended.
 If you want to use an older version, like Visual Studio 2015, make sure you [upgrade the NuGet client to version 3.6.0](https://www.nuget.org/downloads) to work with .NET Standard 2.0 libraries.

-* EF Core can be used with other .NET implementations like Xamarin and .NET Native, but in practice those have runtime limitations that may affect how well they work with EF Core and your app.
+* EF Core can run on other .NET implementations like Xamarin and .NET Native.
+But in practice those implementations have runtime limitations that may affect how well EF Core works on your app.
 For more information, see [.NET implementations supported by EF Core](xref:core/platforms/index).

-* Finally, different database providers have different requirements regarding database engine versions, .NET implementations, and operating systems.
-Make sure an [EF Core database provider](xref:core/providers/index) is available that supports the right envinroment  for your application.
+* Finally, different database providers have different requirements on database engine versions, .NET implementations, and operating systems.
+Make sure an [EF Core database provider](xref:core/providers/index) is available that supports the right environment  for your application.

 ## Get the Entity Framework Core runtime

 To add EF Core to an application, install the NuGet package for the database provider you want to use.

-You won't need to install the in-memory and SQL Server providers if you are building an ASP.NET Core application.
-Those providers, as well as the EF Core runtime, are included in current versions of ASP.NET Core.
+If you're building an ASP.NET Core application, you don't need to install the in-memory and SQL Server providers.
+Those providers are included in current versions of ASP.NET Core, alongside the EF Core runtime.

 To install or update NuGet packages, you can use the [.NET Core command-line interface (CLI), the Visual Studio Package Manager Dialog, or the Visual Studio Package Manager Console.